Divide-By-0/blog/content/posts/movies.md

 - **21**: 8/10.
 Love me some MIT.

-- **Parasite**: 10/10.
-Incredible story, cinematography, music, characters, symbolism, everything.
-This was the movie that got me interested in international cinema.

 - **Frozen 2**: 8/10.
 Honestly mostly nostalgia from Frozen 1.

 - **Catch Me If You Can**: 10/10.
 I love how this is based off a true story, and shows about mischevious male leads are always fun to me.